srobo/docs/competition-simulator.md

 Your robot has 5 microswitches and 6 distance sensors, attached to the digital and analogue pins respectively.
 These are all attached to a single ruggeduino.

+Because these sensors are pre-attached to the ruggeduino, you do not need to set its `pin_mode`.

 #### Microswitches

 The microswitches are attached to digital pins 0-4: